kenkieu/kenkieu/README.md

 :speech_balloon: About Me
 ------

 I'm Ken, a traveler, tech enthusiast, and web developer!
 To me, coding is a diverse creative outlet that allows me to bring my ideas to life.
-My favorite part of a new project is it allows me to work with new technologies, thus expanding my knowledge base.
+I love taking on new projects because it allows me to work with new technologies, thus expanding my knowledge base.

 :computer: Technical Skills
 ------